For taking our survey.

 - ITS and college/unit IT begin collaborating with customers to reduce data and explore file storage options, such as OneDrive.

-- ITS and college/unit IT professionals communicate with individuals based on their individual CyBox usage.
+- ITS and college/unit IT professionals communicate with individuals regarding their CyBox usage.
 All CyBox customers are encouraged to perform regular file reviews and remove obsolete, duplicate or out of date files.
-Because unlimited storage on CyBox is no longer available, it is important to only store what you need and regularly remove files you no longer have any use for.

 Due to successful collective cleanup efforts, no CyBox data quotas will be instituted for individual or existing college/unit CyBox data.